Ashlalala/aajonusnet/md/QNA/Q&A Of September 19, 2000 (Rare).md

 Peter to pay Paul.
 So basically your body is leaching from itself and is getting weaker and weaker every day by every time you have a cooked meal.
 So eating extra vegetable juice helps restore some of what leached out through the years.
-A:d it takes many cups of juice everyday to restore.
+It takes many cups of juice everyday to restore.
 I am still doing it and I am going on 24 years on raw meat and almost 18 years of eating raw meat on a daily basis.
 And I still have to have the juice.
 I may be a little different because I had all the chemo and radiation so that may be a problem that causes